 • Can individuals volunteer without the permission of their district leaders?

-Yes, individual educators may nominate themselves using this webform.
+Yes, individual educators may nominate themselves by completing the nomination/application webform.
 However, they must include a letter of recommendation or concurrence from their school principal.

 • How long and how often are the sessions in which our district’s educators may participate?